 In the mornings, all car riders should be dropped off in the Foust Street circle.
-We have staff memebers waiting to assist your child to ensure they enter the building safely and securely.
+We have staff members waiting to assist your child to ensure they enter the building safely and securely.
 All bus riders will be dropped off in the Ross Street circle.
-All day care vans should use the Ross Street circle as well.
+All daycare vans should use the Ross Street circle as well.

-All transportation changes need to be made in writing or by callin the office by 2:00 p.m.
+All transportation changes need to be made in writing or by calling the office by 2:00 p.m.
 No changes will be made after 2:00 p.m.

 Academic and Social Achievement Program (ASAP)

 The purpose of the Academic and Social Achievement program (ASAP) is to

 provide opportunities for students to work on targeted academic goals through individual, and group learning opportunities.
 The program consists of structured academic and recreational activities suitable to the particular age groups in kindergarten through fifth grade.

 ASAP Application (English and Spanish)